hoangduytran/blender-manual/manual/editors/nla/editing/strip.rst

    :Menu:      :menuselection:`Strip --> Duplicate`
    :Shortcut:  :kbd:`Alt-D`

-Creates a new instance of the selected strips with a copy of the action.
+Creates copies of the selected strips, duplicating any actions they reference.
+Editing the keyframes in a copied strip therefore doesn't affect the original.

 .. _bpy.ops.nla.duplicate_linked_move: